celstark/camdac/README.md

 ... (keep going )

 ```
-I did Steps 1-7 but have skipped the Step 8 (gadget mode) for now as I've not got the required hardware yet.
+I did Steps 1-7 but skipped Step 8 (gadget mode) initially as I didn't have the required hardware (See below -- it's running now).
 Two big things:
 1) **For Sep 7, Enable ALSA Loopback**, you are running in ALSA mode.
 So, setup that loopback
 2) **When it comes to Step 9, Assign the Active Configuration**, use the `CamDAC_config.yml` file here.
 It's got all you need to get going (see below)